 \subsubsection{Netlist-level Filtering Mechanism}

 Recognizing that augmented data can be unreliable, we implement a two-stage filtering mechanism at the netlist level to ensure the quality and relevance of our synthetic training data.

-First, we apply a filter based on synthesis metrics.
-Using the post-synthesis reports, we identify and discard designs with a cell count that is significantly lower than the average for their functional class.
-This step effectively removes trivial or over-optimized designs that may have resulted from faulty generation.
+First, we remove candidates with unusually low post-synthesis cell counts.
+Candidates whose cell counts are more than one standard deviation below the mean of their functional class are discarded before structural screening.

-Second, we filter for structural similarity.
-Our key observation is that LLM-generated RTL, while potentially containing functional errors, often produces netlists that preserve structurally characteristic patterns of the intended function.
-This property holds regardless of whether the LLM generates from user-provided specifications or LLM-extracted ones, as both generation paths rely on the same underlying architectural understanding.
-This allows us to retain architecturally diverse variants that maintain structural fidelity to the reference design.
-To select for this, we quantify the structural similarity between a generated netlist ($G_{gen}$) and its corresponding golden netlist ($G_{gold}$).
+Second, we apply structure-aware filtering based on the observation that LLM-Generated RTL, while potentially containing functional errors, can still produce netlists with structural patterns characteristic of the intended function.
+Structure-aware filtering is applied to candidates generated for reference-aligned augmentation, whereas candidates intentionally generated to explore alternative architectures are curated through the voting mechanism described in Sec.~\ref{sec:3.2.3}.
+To implement this screening, we compute a structural similarity score between a generated netlist ($G_{gen}$) and its corresponding golden netlist ($G_{gold}$).